vollborn/laravel-request-cast/README.md

     ...
 ```

-We change the extended class, and should be up and running!
+Once we change the extended class, we should be up and running!
 ```php
 use Vollborn\LaravelRequestCast\Classes\CastedRequest;